deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtTables.rst

     :type: varchar

-    Stores the Gender of the User when the Personal-Feature is enabled.
+    Stores the gender of the user when the Personal-Feature is enabled.

     *   m = male
     *   f = female